 - The sucker punch template – what not to doThis example is almost like it was copy-pasted from some kind of sucker punch template.
 These two are engaging in a dominance display, much like you see in nature documentaries, where the goal of both parties is to make the other side back down and submit to avoid a physical fight.
 I can’t hear what… Continue reading The sucker punch template – what not to do

 - The reality of knife wounds – WARNING GRAPHICWhen a knife is introduced into a fight, no matter how low the level of violence was beforehand, it is now escalated to a lethal situation; a matter of life and death for both parties involved.
-The effects of knife wounds vary dramatically – let’s find out why.
+The effects of knife wounds vary dramatically – In this video we find out why.
+See the article below… Continue reading The reality of knife wounds – WARNING GRAPHIC

 - Two Vs One Self Defense case study: MMA fighter vs two “Eshays” in BrisbaneLink to Reddit discussion A higher quality version of the video is available on my youtube channel.
 After making this video, I found a 1-hour long interview with Viktor.
 I definitely recommend watching this interview.
 He offers insights into his thinking during the confrontation, talks about his past experiences with violence and how this lead… Continue reading Two Vs One Self Defense case study: MMA fighter vs two “Eshays” in Brisbane